 West Suffolk Council and Suffolk County Council have a joint committee for the purpose of overseeing the operation of their shared office building in Bury St Edmunds, West Suffolk House.
 The agreement between the councils provides for each authority sharing costs on an equal basis.
 The amounts of the council's share of expenditure incurred by the West Suffolk House Joint Committee are included within the council's Comprehensive Income and Expenditure Statement and Balance Sheet.
-The council's net contribution to the operational costs of the building during 2019 to 2020 was £0.488 million.
+The council's net contribution to the operational costs of the building during 2020 to 2021 was £0.502 million (£0.488 million 2019 to 2020).